-- Project Name - UPC (listed in SYIP or STIP) - Fiscal Year of the SYIP in which allocation was approved - Direct recipient's request to 'flex' funds to the FTA or the recipient's request to have DRPT administer the federal funds projects.
-This is why it is vital for a recipient to ensure their projects are in the STIP and SYIP appropriately once they have received an allocation of FHWA funding from the MPO on one of their projects.
-The Appropriations Act requires all RSTP funds be obligated in a federal award within 12 months of being allocated by the CTB and expended within 36 months of being obligated; CMAQ funds must be obligated in a federal award within 24 months of being allocation by the CTB and expended within 48 months of being obligated.
+- Project Name - UPC (listed in SYIP or STIP) - Fiscal Year of the SYIP in which allocation was approved - Direct recipient's request to 'flex' funds to the FTA or the recipient's request to have DRPT administer the federal funds ensure their projects are in the STIP and SYIP appropriately once they have received an allocation of FHWA funding from the MPO on one of their projects.
+The Appropriations Act requires all RSTP funds be obligated in a federal award within 12 months of being allocated by the CTB, and expended within 36 months of being obligated.
+CMAQ funds must be obligated in a federal award within 24 months of being allocation by the CTB and expended within 48 months of being obligated.